kstenerud/concise-encoding/cte-specification.md

     HH:MM:SS

-A time component may also contain an optional field for fractional seconds, separated by a period.
+A time component may also contain an optional field for fractional seconds, separated by a period `.`.
 The fractional second field may be from 1 to 6 digits, supporting time down to the microsecond.

     HH:MM:SS.ssssss